 In the EU, liability and financial compensation regimes for economic damage caused by GM contamination are the exclusive competence of member states (EU Commission, 2010).
 Some EU member states adopted specific rules on liability and compensation if contamination occurs (Verrière, 2014; Koch, 2007).
-Those vary greatly between member states.
+Those vary greatly between member states2.
 A minimum of protection in cases of GM contamination is provided under the regular conditions of tort law (which involves lawsuits seeking to obtain civil remedies) in all national jurisdictions (EU Commission, 2010; Koch, 2007).
 Tort law requirements vary substantially throughout Europe.
 Some countries maintain traditional tort law rules based on fault liability, others have introduced special strict liability regimes, which apply specifically to GM contamination.
-Under strict liability regimes, independent of the individual behaviour or fault.
+Under strict liability regimes, those that take advantage of a risk must compensate any losses in case the risk materialises, independent of the individual behaviour or fault.
 Thus, GM farmers are more likely to be held liable for economic losses than under traditional tort law, where defendants can only be held liable due to faulty behaviour, for example if they did not maintain the required isolation distances (Koch, 2007).